RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Analysis of the Results

 Overall, the requirements produced by the experts were more detailed, which was expected.
 However, we observed that most of the experts' requirements could be mapped onto subsets of those generated by \textsc{RECOVER}.
 In some instances, the requirements generated by our automated approach were repetitive, reflecting slight variations stemming from different conversation turns, while the experts were able to consolidate similar information into more cohesive, well-formed single requirements.
 In any case, our results show that \textsc{RECOVER} is capable of capturing a broad range of relevant information from stakeholder conversations, effectively generating requirements that align closely with experts.
 Despite some redundancy, the approach provides a solid foundation for requirements elicitation, possibly reducing the manual effort required by experts while still allowing them to refine and consolidate the output as needed.

 \begin{findingbox4} The BLEU (78.82\%) and METEOR (39.09\%) scores indicate that \textsc{RECOVER} is highly effective at generating precise and comprehensive requirements.
 While ChatGPT's higher ROUGE score (43.96\%) suggests it captures a broad range of content, its lower BLEU (49.36\%) and BP/LR values (0.76 and 0.78) point to issues with precision and completeness.
-This comparison underscores \textsc{RECOVER} as a more reliable tool for producing requirements that closely align with the oracle's standards, even when compared to ChatGPT. \end{findingbox4}
+This comparison underscores \textsc{RECOVER} as a more reliable tool for producing requirements that closely align with oracle's standards. \end{findingbox4}